It’s not a bad thing that your fiancé’s request has stirred up feelings of uncertainty.

 True, the standard prenup most folks are familiar with is an agreed-on contract created before marriage that spells out how money and possessions will be divided if the couple divorces.
 However, there are limited instances where a prenuptial agreement might be justified.

-We’ll get to the details in a bit.
+We’ll get to the details.
 But they’ll make more sense if we start with a solid understanding of marriage.

 God’s design for marriage